Current Members

 Jasmine An

-Jasmine An is a PhD candidate in English and Women’s Studies at the University of Michigan with research interests in contemporary Asian American literatures, digital media studies, queer of color critique, and Thai diaspora studies.
-She is also Poetry Editor at Agape Editions and author of Naming the No-Name Woman (Two Sylvias Press) and Monkey Was Here (Porkbelly Press).
+Jasmine An is a Ph.D. candidate in English and Women’s Studies at the University of Michigan with research interests in contemporary Asian American literatures, digital media studies, queer of color critique, and Thai diaspora studies.
+She is also a Poetry Editor at Agape Editions and the author of Naming the No-Name Woman (Two Sylvias Press) and Monkey Was Here (Porkbelly Press).
 Other creative works can be found or are forthcoming in Black Warrior Review’s Boyfriend Village, Michigan Quarterly Review, Nat.
 Brut and Waxwing, among others.
-Access Jasmine’s two poems in Stirring here and her poems in Boyfriend Village: Sports Science, Food Chain and Diagenesis.
+Access Jasmine’s two poems in Stirring here and her poems in Boyfriend Village: Sports Science, Food Chain, and Diagenesis.

 Jasmine Ehrhardt